Iraq

 2. Ensuring our work becomes publicly accessible and usable

 We are currently developing public versions of our policy dashboard and data-driven causal models, with an accompanying explanatory policy brief, as well as preparing the distribution of narrative videos that highlight local perspectives on water scarcity in Iraq.
-We are also developing a policy brief on the Level B Engagement model to share our lessons and best practices with other organisations.
+We are also developing a policy brief on our engagement model to share our lessons and best practices with other organisations.